cockroachdb/docs/v20.1/build-a-python-app-with-cockroachdb-django.md

 This tutorial shows you how build a simple Python application with CockroachDB and the [Django](https://www.djangoproject.com/) framework.

-We have tested the [django-cockroachdb](https://github.com/cockroachdb/django-cockroachdb) adapter enough to claim **beta-level** support.
+We have tested the [django-cockroachdb](https://github.com/cockroachdb/django-cockroachdb) adapter enough to claim **beta-level** support for Django versions 2 and 3.
 If you encounter problems, please [open an issue](https://github.com/cockroachdb/django-cockroachdb/issues/new) with details to help us make progress toward full support.

 ## Before you begin

 {% include {{page.version.version}}/app/before-you-begin.md %}

 {{site.data.alerts.callout_info}}
-The example code and instructions on this page use Python 3.
+The example code and instructions on this page use Python 3 and Django 3.
 {{site.data.alerts.end}}

 ## Step 1.
 Install Django and the CockroachDB backend for Django